hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 ## Implement your CUDA kernel

-While designing a CUDA kernel code you can reuse already existing helper functions and code from other distributions.
+We cannot actively support you during this step, but while designing a CUDA kernel code you can reuse already existing helper functions and code from other distributions.

 You have to place your CUDA files in the `gpucsl/pc/cuda` or `gpucsl/pc/cuda/helpers` directories! (otherwise, you have to modify